hydraChief/Rango/readme.md

 # NOTE: This project is created for learning inner logic of an Interpred language, it is implemented in Pyhton, feel free to contribute and fork!!!

+Error printing while logs are off needs to be done!!!(can't see errors in rango code if logging is not set)

 <p align="center">
 <img width="300" height="400" alt="image" src="https://github.com/user-attachments/assets/58c6ed5b-16af-4f6d-8b6a-182e48f24921" />
 </p>